oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 Once the list of foods and exercises loads, the markup renders two forms: a food intake form and an exercise form.
 Both forms display a `select` element that shows items from a list of foods or exercises.
 The `select` value is bound to either the `addItemModel.FoodId` or the `addItemModel.ExerciseId` property using the `bind-Value` attribute.
 Both forms are bound to the `addItemModel` model, and when the form is submitted, it will invoke either the `HandleAddFoodValidSubmit` or the `HandleAddExerciseValidSubmit` method.

 The `OnInitialized` method runs when the component initializes, and I use it to load data for the food and exercise elements.
 If you need to perform asynchronous initialization, override the `OnInitializedAsync` method instead.
-After the data is loaded and `initialized` is set to true, Blazor will re-render the component.
+After the data is loaded, and `initialized` is set to true, Blazor will re-render the component.
 The `HandleAddFoodValidSubmit` and `HandleAddExerciseValidSubmit` methods handle the form submission and saving of the selected food or exercise items to the database.
 Switch to the browser, and you should see the two select boxes:

 {% img blog/webforms-blazor-migration/image5.png alt:"" width:"800" %}{: .center-image }